SeisSCOPED/HPS-book/book/chapters/cloud/index.md

 We will discuss on how to work with various environments

-## Local environment.
+## Local environment

 To work locally using python and Jupyter notebooks.

-⚠️ this content only conerns Linux and MacOS, please reach out to contribute to windows environments.
+⚠️ this content only concerns Linux and MacOS, please reach out to contribute to windows environments.

 We recommend using [Visual Studio Code](https://code.visualstudio.com/) for code and notebook editing, running codes and notebooks, editing github repository, interacting with GitHub.
 It is how we wrote this book!